Skip to content

 Actions

-When a form has been dropped on the canvas, an action will be automatically created and assigned to the form.
+When a Form component has been dropped on the canvas, an action will be automatically created and assigned to the form.
 The naming convention of the actions can be categorized with the following prefix:

-The advice is to create a sub-action in every auto-generated page builder endpoint action.
-You’ll benefit when the form component will be removed and the action will also be removed.
+Create a sub-action in every auto-generated page builder endpoint action.
+You’ll benefit when the form component is removed and the action will also be removed.
 Furthermore, you have an option to manually trigger an action if necessary.

 Interactions